Dr Dominic Willmott

-Dominic is a psychologist interested in examining bias within legal decision-making and the criminal justice system.
-His main research interest and specialism is jury decision-making within rape trials, alongside examining the attitudes that underpin gender-based violence.
-To date, Dominic has published more than 60 scientific articles and book chapters on legal and criminological psychology topics and received almost £5 million pounds in research funding to carry out this research.
+Dom Willmott is a Reader (Associate Professor) in Legal and Criminological Psychology, interested in bias within legal decision-making.
+His main specialism is jury decision-making within sexual offence trials alongside investigating the impact of rape myths and broader social cognitions in gender-based violence.
+He has published more than 70 scientific articles and research outputs and received almost £5 million pounds in funding to carry out his research.

-He joined Loughborough University in April 2022 as a Senior Lecturer in Criminology, having previously taught Forensic Psychology at Universities in Manchester, Huddersfield, and Leeds.
-His PhD research examined the fairness and functionality of juror decision-making within English rape trials.
+Dom joined Loughborough University in April 2022 as a Senior Lecturer in Criminology, having previously taught Forensic Psychology at Manchester Metropolitan University and the University of Huddersfield.
+His PhD examined fairness and functionality of juror decision-making within English rape trials.

-He is Visiting Professor of Criminological Psychology at SWPS University of Social Sciences in Poland and Associate Fellow of the British Psychological Society, awarded in recognition of the contributions he has made to the discipline of Psychology.
-In January 2023, Dominic was selected to be a founding member of the Royal Society’s newly established UK Young Academy, a network of researchers from across the UK said to have made significant contributions to their fields.
-Dominic and other UKYA members are tasked with identifying innovative interdisciplinary solutions to help tackle the biggest challenges that face global societies, during their five-year tenure.
+Dom is Visiting Professor of Psychology at SWPS University in Poland and Associate Fellow of the British Psychological Society, awarded in recognition of the contributions he has made to the discipline of Psychology.
+In January 2023, Dom was selected to be a founding member of the Royal Society’s newly established UK Young Academy, a network of researchers from across the UK said to have made significant contributions to their respective fields.
+UKYA members are tasked with identifying innovative interdisciplinary solutions to help tackle the biggest challenges that face global societies, during their five-year tenure.

-Notably, Dominic is Editor-in-Chief of the Journal of Criminal Psychology and Associate Editor of Frontiers in Psychology (Forensic and Legal Psychology Section).
-He also serves as Editorial Board Member for a number of other international publications including the Journal of Criminal Justice, The Police Journal, Frontiers in Quantitative Psychology and Measurement and Heliyon (Psychology).
+Dom is Editor-in-Chief of the Journal of Criminal Psychology and Associate Editor of Frontiers in Psychology (Forensic and Legal Psychology Section).
+He also serves on the Editorial Board of a number of other international publications including the Journal of Criminal Justice, The Police Journal, and Frontiers in Quantitative Psychology and Measurement.

-Dominic’s main research interests involve examining bias within the Criminal Justice System alongside attempting to measure and reduce problematic attitudes which underpin gender-based violence throughout global societies.
+Dom’s main research interests involve examining bias within the criminal justice system alongside attempting to measure and reduce problematic attitudes which underpin gender-based violence throughout global societies.
 He regularly consults government agencies and NGO’s in the UK and abroad on such issues.

-Until early 2022 he was a Co-Investigator on a large UKRI GCRF multi-country research project based out of the University of Huddersfield and tasked with developing and evaluating prosocial computer games that educate young people about gender-based violence.
-As part of this research, known as the None-in-Three Project, Dominic and his colleagues carried out primary research and educative interventions with more than 20,000 children and young adults in Uganda, India, Jamaica, and the UK.
+Between 2017 - 2022 he was a Co-Investigator on a large UKRI GCRF multi-country research project tasked with developing and evaluating prosocial computer games that educate young people about gender-based violence.
+As part of this research, the None-in-Three Project, Dom and his colleagues carried out primary research and educative interventions with more than 20,000 children and young adults in Uganda, India, Jamaica, and the UK.

-Since then, in collaboration with researchers at Tsinghua University in China as well as Lancaster University, Kings College London, The Open University and the University of Law in the UK, he has received both small and large-scale funding to further investigate varying aspects of public and juror biases towards victims of sexual and intimate partner violence.
-Alongside Dr Siobhan Weare at Lancaster University, he recently secured funding from the prestigious Economic and Social Research Council to examine jury-decision making within sexual offence trials where men are the victims of violence perpetrated by other men and women.
+Since then, in collaboration with researchers at Tsinghua University in China, as well as Lancaster University, Kings College London, Glasgow Caledonian University, and the University of Law in the UK, he has received both small and large-scale funding to further investigate varying aspects of public and juror biases towards victims of sexual and intimate partner violence.
+Alongside Dr Siobhan Weare at Lancaster University, he recently secured prestigious funding from the Economic and Social Research Council to examine jury-decision making within sexual offence trials where men are the victims of violence perpetrated by other men and women.

 External Research Funding

-• Assessing Causes and Interventions for Partner Violence in China.
+• Assessing the Causes and Effective Interventions for IPV in China.

 • Exploring Defendant Race and Complainant Sexuality on Juror Judgments.